ranzhengcode/runCASTEP/README.md

 Fully automated execution of all CASTEP calculation tasks in the specified folder and its subfolders.

 ## How to run?
-1. Define your own path need to be calculated;
+1. Define your own path need to be calculated in line 42;
 2. type `python runCASTEP.py` to run.

 ## Requirements